 As Ryan Erskine points out in his Forbes piece, when employees share messages on social media, they reach 561% more people.
 And for the cherry on top of this marketing feast, people are eight times more likely to engage with those messages.

-Start an Employee Activation Program to Jumpstart Employee Enthusiasm
+Start an Employee Activation Program to Jump-Start Enthusiasm

 One of the best ways to market your business to your employees is to start a formal employee activation program.